right_arrow_blueIntroducing User Segmentation — Deliver surveys and feedback forms with precise targeting using powerful User Segments. Learn more

 #6.
 What is the primary reason for your score?

 This is usually a follow-up question in NPS, CES, and CSAT surveys.
 It prompts customers to share in their own words the reason for the score they chose to give you.
-For example, the NPS survey question 'How willing would you be to promote our brand to others on a scale of 0 to 10' can have this follow-up question.
-The purpose is to let customers share in their own words the reason for the score they chose to give you.

 This question helps brands pinpoint challenges or experiences and enables them to make improvement efforts in the right direction and improve the quality of feedback.